I have a confession.

 Let me clarify.
 I don't mean to throw one side under the bus as being "all talk".
 I see click-baiters that ruin the "talk" and hustlers that ruin the "do".
-I also see people that are masters at either craft.
+And I see people that are masters at either craft.
 Smart, honest people whose work I really enjoy.
-And I'm not talking about "white vs. black" tactics.
+And it's not about "white vs. black", "in-house vs. agency", or any of that.

 It's just always seemed.. separate.
 Others must see it, too, because I took a poll:

 Are there two SEO industries?